 If you have bleeding in your gastrointestinal tract, you may experience blood in your stool or stool that is darker and sticky.
 It could indicate a severe health issue with your stomach, intestines, or other organs.

-Gastrointestinal (GI) bleeding is a sign that there is a problem in your digestive tract.
+Gastrointestinal (GI) bleeding is a serious symptom that occurs within your digestive tract.
 Your digestive tract consists of the following organs:

 - large intestine or colon

 GI bleeding can occur in any of these organs.
 If bleeding occurs in your esophagus, stomach, or initial part of the small intestine (duodenum), it’s considered upper GI bleeding.
 Bleeding in the lower small intestine, large intestine, rectum, or anus is called lower GI bleeding.